BAlmeidaS/zettelkasten/Zettelkasten/Recurrent Neural Network.md

 $\displaystyle \large a^{<t>}$ is the signal propagated - usually $\displaystyle \large a^{<0>}$ is defined as a vector of zeros
 $\displaystyle \large x^{<t>}$ is the input $\displaystyle \large t$
 $\displaystyle \large y^{<t>}$ is the prediction $\displaystyle \large t$

->[!note]
->the context (a) is being propagated forward in the example image, but it can be propagated in both direction.

 $$\displaystyle \Huge \begin{eqnarray}
 a^{<t>} &=& g_1(